 With every new release of TeamViewer, we pay particular attention to performance improvements.
 Because we know how important speed is to all of us.

-With TeamViewer 12 you can now transfer files up to 20 times faster than before, with transfer speeds up to 200 MB/s.
+With TeamViewer 12 you can now transfer files up to 20 times faster than before, with transfer speeds up to 200 MB/s with UDP only.

 That’s some serious speed improvements.
 Gained by optimizing various technical properties of files such as their potential compression ratios.